-Across the elementary grades, retention rates were highest for male first graders (6.0%) and lowest for female sixth graders (0.5%) in 2010-11 (Figure 6 and Table 8).
+Across elementary grades and genders, retention rates were highest for male first graders (5.6%) and lowest for female fifth and sixth graders (0.4% each) in 2011-12 (Figure 6 and Table 8).
 The retention rate for males was higher than that for females in every elementary grade.
-In Grade 6, twice as many males were retained as females.
+In Grade 6, more than twice as many males were retained as females.